1 (888) 505-5689

 You want to create something the blends seamlessly with their site, but still has your branding and touch.
 You can identify these by finding the crucial elements of design for each page and deciding what can be compromised versus what needs to stay.

 We can create a gorgeous infographic for just about any company and industry, but sometimes clients still struggle to get shares or likes because of their audience.
 It’s hard to generate 500 likes when you only have an audience of 100.

 This is where influencer marketing saves the day.
 Reach out to the big-wigs in your industry and show them the awesome content that’s living on your blog.

 For those unfamiliar with the concept, influencer marketing combines word-of-mouth marketing with social promotion and generates 34% more customer retention and twice the amount of sales over traditional paid programs.

 Many people consider influencer marketing as a paid form of blogger outreach, so it’s important to budget for infographic promotion along with the creation costs.
 Before you create an IG, create a list of the top 5 to 10 bloggers in your niche and ask for their influencer rates.
 This way you can budget for a promotional strategy long before the graphics even hit your site.

 With all this outreach planning and influencer publishing, it’s easy to forget about your own email marketing needs.
-Your infographic is a great tool for reaching out to unknown audiences and bucketing them based on their interests.
+Great infographics are an amazing tool for reaching out to unknown audiences and bucketing them based on their interests.